15 hemming tools for sewing curved hems and edges easier

 Sewing tools for measuring

-2. I really love to use measuring gauges.
+2. I really love to use a hem measuring tool.

-This one has measures in inches and centimeters.
+This hem tool has measures in inches and centimeters.
 There is a slider on it to hold the position for repeated marking.

 Special sewing machine presser feet to sew hems professionally